CP1401/Practicals/prac_06/README.md

 ### Algorithm

 - We need to open the file for _reading_ and close it at the end.
-- We know that each line is the same kind of data so we can process it with a definite loop, doing the same thing per line.
+- We know that each line is the same kind of data, so we can process it with a definite loop, doing the same thing per line.
     We process _each_ line, so that's definite (for loop), not _until_ some condition happens.
 - We should know the "accumulation pattern" by now, so the total and average should be easy.